 Please refer to Annex 1 of this Call for Proposals for the full list of eligible countries.
-Contingent on the quality and priorities of the submitted proposals, RISE will be implemented in one or more of the eligible geographies.
-Please note that some countries are not eligible and applicants should confirm country eligibility before applying.
+Contingent on the quality and priorities of the submitted proposals, RISE will be implemented in one or more of the eligible countries.
+Please note that all proposed countries of operations must be on the eligibility list.
+Please also note that non-area-based projects must be non-area-based and focused on global policy - this category is not a stand-in for ineligible countries.